hahaharry10/dear-diary/README.md

 		- Input: `fileName.drd`
 		- Output: `fileName.txt`
 		- `fileName.drd` must exist.
-	- [ ] `-n` Create new password before encryption.
+	- [ ] `-n` Create a new password before encryption.
 		- Input: `fileName[.drd|.txt]`
 		- Output: `fileName[.txt|.drd]`
-		- If file does not exist, operation will be be identical to MVP.
+		- If the file does not exist, the operation will be identical to core functionality.
-	- [ ] `-nvim` Open file using neovim (if installed) instead of vim.
+	- [ ] `-nvim` Open the file using neovim (if installed) instead of vim.
 	- [ ] `-v` Verbose; output log to terminal.